yokoffing/ChatGPT-Prompts/README.md

 # :robot: ChatGPT & Bing AI Prompts

+"Prompt engineering is the art of communicating eloquently to an AI." - [Greg Brockman](https://unofficialbird.com/gdb/status/1634708489078706179?s=20)

 **Currently WIP**

 Welcome to the "ChatGPT Prompts" repository!
 This is a collection of prompt examples to be used with the ChatGPT model.